 - Obey the laws of the United States.

-- Attend the mandatory International Student Orientation on Cooper Campus.
+- Attend the mandatory International Student Orientation.

 - Attend the college you are authorized to attend.
 This is the college that issued your I-20.